 I won’t be so glib as to trot out the cultural studies prattle here, explaining this pattern with a Western Freudo-Foucauldian androcentric something-or-another about fear of female sexuality—but I’m also presuming there’s more at work here than simple coincidence.
 What is it about teenage female sexuality that gets book critics so haunted?
 And why is that a more acceptable literary experience than Jack Torrance wielding an axe?

 The second question is easier to answer: fiction that’s intentionally frightening is a cheap thrill.
 You don’t have to think deeply to have the bejesus scared out of you, therefore books that scare the bejesus out of you aren’t substantive—at least, not if they do so exclusively.
 (If you’re terrified but also being made to think deeply, the book isn’t scary, or even haunting: it’s “psychological.”)

 As for the first question, I can only speculate.
 But I think our cultural haunting at teenage girls turning to sex actually has something to do with that same value judgement about thinking deeply versus visceral thrills.
 The implication of these reviews isn’t that critics are terrified of female sexuality, but that they deem exploring ideas infinitely more important than exploring biological and/or emotional sensations, and are disturbed that at 15 years old, when the world ought to still be ripe with wonder, girls—or boys—might already be more interested in getting their rocks off.

 Mind you, I’ve never heard anyone call Catcher in the Rye haunting, so maybe the cultural studies guys are onto something.
-Either way, the haunting-as-literary-praise thing is getting pretty tired—so let’s just drop it and give everybody one less thing to fret about.subscribe to Ploughshares?
+Either way, the haunting-as-literary-praise thing is getting pretty tired—so let’s just drop it and give everybody one less thing to fret about.Might we be so bold as to suggest that you subscribe to Ploughshares?